conficiusa/github-repo-manager/README.md

 ## Security Note

 Never share your personal access token.
-The token allows deletion of repositories, so handle it with care.
+The token grants access to your repositories, so handle it with care.

 ## License